 The directory service is a critical component of an enterprise identity architecture, as a compromise of the service can create significant consequences for the organization.
-This solutions architecture uses the term Identity Source to refer to this service.
-In some situations, however, other components of an agency's identity architecture may also attest to the validity of a given identity and could be exploited to realize similar impacts.
+This solutions guidance uses the term identity source to refer to this service.
+In some situations, other components of an agency's identity architecture may also attest to the validity of a given identity and could be exploited to realize similar impacts.

 Many different configuration and architectural options facilitate user and entity access to cloud applications.
-The identity and access management solutions an agency uses should enforce the concept of least privilege, ensuring that the right users are granted just enough access to the right resources, just in time, and for the right purpose.
+The identity and access management solutions an agency uses should enforce the concept of least privilege, ensuring that correct users only have access to the specific resources needed to complete the required task.
 No one identity solution is likely to address an agency's specific needs entirely.
 Various components must work in tandem to achieve the desired outcomes.
-Although not addressed in this solutions architecture, these components can include reverse proxies, Secure Access Service Edge (SASE) offerings, Zero Trust Network Access solutions, and host posture assessment capabilities.
-Agencies also must invest in the requisite training and expertise to implement, maintain, and update solutions over time to keep pace with technological advances, adapt to changing threats, and meet evolving standards/requirements.
+Although not addressed in this solutions guidance, these components can include identity governance and administration tools, reverse proxies, secure access service edge (SASE) offerings, zero trust network access solutions, privileged access management tools, and host posture assessment capabilities, among others.
+Agencies must also invest in the requisite training and expertise to implement, maintain, and update solutions over time to keep pace with technological advances, adapt to changing threats, and meet evolving standards and requirements.

-2.2 Architectures
+2.2 ARCHITECTURES

 Traditional on-premises identity architectures are centered around a directory service, such as Microsoft Active Directory, Red Hat Directory Server, or Oracle Unified Directory.
 These provide a single view for identities, user accounts, endpoints, applications, and other systems or resources for the enterprise.
-The architecture may include optional federation tools (e.g., PingFederate or Microsoft's Active Directory Federation Services) as well as other tools that enable single sign-on (SSO) solutions, either via federation or integration with an agent or proxy (e.g., Ping Access for web access), especially for access to software-as-a-service (SaaS) applications in the cloud.
+The architecture may include optional federation tools (e.g., PingFederate or Microsoft's Active Directory Federation Services) as well as other tools that enable SSO solutions, either via federation or integration with an agent or proxy (e.g., PingAccess for web access), especially for access to software-as-a-service (SaaS) applications in the cloud.
 In addition, the architecture may have processes for onboarding identities, such as a human resources management system (HRMS), entrance on duty (EOD) system, and others.

 On-premises identity architectures traditionally incorporate reusable passwords and SSO service protocols such as Kerberos for access.
-Some enterprises, particularly in the federal space, rely on a digital certification such as an X.509 certificate on smart cards in lieu of passwords for traditional endpoints.
+Some enterprises, particularly in the federal space, rely on digital certificates, such as an X.509 certificate on smart cards, in lieu of passwords for traditional endpoints.
 An additional reliance may include a combination of smart cards and one-time password (OTP) systems.
 An example of an OTP system is a physical security device that can regularly generate access tokens for both on-premises and remote access.
-The Kerberos protocol is still often used for SSO between applications and services.
-Current federal guidelines requiring phishing-resistant authentication11 that will render OTP authentication obsolete for many use cases.
+The